13 Common Wedding Seating Chart Mistakes and How to Fix Them

 If guests can’t find the chart quickly, it causes delays and confusion.

-Pro tip: Place your seating chart in a high-traffic area during cocktail hour where everyone will pass by, near the entrance, bar, or escort card table.
+Pro tip: Place your seating chart in a high-traffic area during cocktail hour, where everyone will pass by, near the entrance, bar, or escort card table.

 12. Designing an Illegible Seating Chart

 Acrylic on glass with no contrast, or cursive so fancy it’s unreadable.
 Beautiful, but impractical.
+Better to have something made for you.
+Just make sure everything is finalized before you go to print.

 Be smart: Use high-contrast backgrounds and easy-to-read fonts, Alphabetize names for faster look-up, especially for larger guest counts.
 Always put escort cards in alphabetical order, not in table number order.